Math 161 - Notes

 model for the system?
 Explain.

 (c) Use the results of (a) and (b) to argue that the axiomatic system is incomplete.
-I.e., think
+Otherwise

-of another independent axiom that could be added to the axioms A1 and A2 for which S
+said, think of an independent axiom that could be added to the system for which part (a)

-and P in part (a) is a model, but for which S and P from part (b) is not a model.
+is a model, but for which part (b) is not.

 4. The undefined terms of an axiomatic system are ‘brewery’ and ‘beer’.
 Here are some axioms.

-(A1) Every brewery is a non-empty collection of at least two beers (every brewery
+(A1) Every brewery is a non-empty collection of at least two beers (each brewery brews

 (A2) Any two distinct breweries have at most one beer in common.